abdulhayee181/Assignment-2-RT/README.md

 ```bash
 ros2 launch gazebo.launch.py
 ```
-### 5. Create a ROS2 Package for Robot Control
+### 5. ROS2 Package for Robot Control

-Now that the robot model and simulation are set up, you need to create a new ROS2 package to handle the movement of the robot.
-Use the following command to create a new Python-based ROS2 package:
+Now that the robot model and simulation are set up, I have created a new ROS2 package to handle the movement of the robot.
+Using this command:

 ```bash
 ros2 pkg create --build-type ament_python move_turtle
 ```
-### 6. Write the ROS2 Node for Movement
+### 6. ROS2 Node for Movement

-Inside the `move_turtle` package, create a Python script called `move_turtle.py` to control the robot’s movement in the simulation.
+Inside the `move_turtle` package, there is  a Python script called `move_turtle.py` to control the robot’s movement in the simulation.
 The script will publish `Twist` messages to the `/cmd_vel` topic, which will control the robot’s velocity.

 ### 7. Build the Package